Sunday, 28 June 2026

 When I called him, he approached with caution –

-a burnt ochre offering with a rug on
+a burnt ochre offering with a rug on,

-his stuck on stick twitching like a metronome.
+stuck on back-stick twitching like a metronome.

-Keeping bad time, it must be stated,
+Keeping bad time, I must state,

 less a rolling meter, more a shaggy dog’s tale.

-I wouldn’t say he had a cocky eye
+I wouldn’t say he had a cocky eye,

-pushing a grizzled muzzle between my thighs
+pushed a grizzled muzzle between my thighs

-but if he could talk, he might sigh
+but if he could talk, he might sigh -

-he’s been instructed to worry a given pronoun
+been instructed to worry a given pronoun

 like a long dead buried bone